 Laocoon - inv.
 4641

-The group is an important example of the production of sculptures, which was a feature of the Tuscan manufactory from its first year.
-Besides the creation of new and original models, Carlo Ginori had indeed the precise policy of using porcelain, then a new material, to produce a gallery of copies of famous statues of antiquity, reflecting a taste still lively in eighteenth-century Tuscany.
+The group is an important example of the production of sculptures, which was a feature of the Tuscan manufacture from its first year.
+Besides the creation of new and original models, Carlo Ginori had indeed the precise policy of using porcelain, a new material at that time, to produce a gallery of copies of famous statues of antiquity, reflecting a taste still lively in eighteenth-century Tuscany.
 Here the subject is the Laocoon, the famous Hellenistic group, found on the Esquiline hill in 1506, which became one of first antique statues in the Vatican collections.
-The paste used in this group is the so called masso bastardo, in which thick white pigment covers a paste, grey and hybrid, made from less pure clays.
+The paste used in this group is the so called "masso bastardo", in which thick white pigment covers a paste, grey and hybrid, made from less pure clays.